ehynds/jquery-related-selects/README.markdown

 >> Multiple dependencies:
 >> `depends: ['state','town','country'] // where each item in the array is an ID of another select box`

-The order in which you declare multiple depencencies is not important.
+The order in which you declare multiple dependencies is not important.
 Each must be satisfied for the select box to populate and enable.

 > loadingMessage